susanBuck/dwa15-section-faqs/Week11.md

 Group characters together | `(abc)` | `/(123)+/` matches "123" and "123123123" <br> `/(re)?late/` matches "relate" and "late"

 ## Alternation
-The alternation metacharacter, `|`, provides a two or more possible options for a match.
+The alternation metacharacter, `|`, provides two or more possible options for a match.
 Repetition and alternation can also be nested.

 Meaning | Syntax | Example
 --- | :---: | ---